efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

 The class  :class:`pydevmgr_core.BaseParser`: defines an callable object used to parse data.
-This parser is for instance used in a node to make sure that a user value is correct and is eventually changed to be acceptable by the client communication.
+This parser is for instance used in a node to make sure that a user value is correct and is eventually changed to be acceptable by the client/server communication.

 The :class:`pydevmgr_core.BaseParser`: base parser class has a configuration (a `Pydantic`_  ``BaseModel`` as for all config objects in pydevmgr) to specify